Examine India’s socioeconomic development trends and how rethinking development is gaining urgency for shaping a sustainable global future.

 Rama has a degree in social sciences from the University of Delhi.
 She has been a homestay mother since 1996.
 She joined SIT Jaipur as homestay coordinator in 2007.
 She plays an active role in delivering cross-cultural orientation and guiding students on social and cultural activities.
-Kumari enjoys cooking various Indian delicacies.
+Rama enjoys cooking various Indian delicacies.
 She has traveled widely across Europe, has studied German, and enjoys making new friends.

 Uday Kumar Mehto, Program Officer

 Uday joined SIT in 1999 as a program associate and chef.
-A specialist in Thai delicacies, Mehto trained at the prestigious Lodhi Garden Restaurant in New Delhi and has worked at Flow restaurant in Jaipur.
+A specialist in Thai delicacies, Uday trained at the prestigious Lodhi Garden Restaurant in New Delhi and has worked at Flow restaurant in Jaipur.
 He has participated in the SIT exchange training program in Kathmandu, Nepal, and trained SIT’s Nepal staff in Indian cooking.
 He offers Indian cooking classes to interested students.
 When not in the kitchen, he is often busy helping the administrative team.
 He enjoys listening to traditional Hindi music and playing cricket.

-Awadhesh Aadhar, Program Coordinator
+Awadhesh Aadhar, MA, Program Coordinator

 Manoj Sain, Student Health Services Coordinator

 Manoj has a bachelor’s degree in humanities from the University of Rajasthan.
 He has worked with SIT for more than 10 years and is responsible for student health services and program logistics.
 During the summer, he works as the program coordinator for the summer agroecology program in Sikkim.
 Previously, he managed his own pharmaceuticals business and was a tutor.
 He has traveled to mountainous terrain on student excursions and loves photography, dance, and playing cricket and badminton.